shreyakri88-stack/AI-Prompt-Interactive-SaaS-Landing-Page-with-Scroll-Animations/prompt.md

 Optimize the application for:

-- Fast loading
+- Fast loading- Website should render quickly.
-- Smooth animations
+- Smooth animations- Motion effects should not lag or stutter.
-- Bundle size reduction
+- Bundle size reduction- Minimize unnecessary JavaScript and assets.
-- Lazy loading
+- Lazy loading- Load components or images only when needed.
-- SEO optimization
+- SEO optimization- Improve visibility on search engines.
-- Accessibility compliance
+- Accessibility compliance- Ensure usability for all users including disabled users.

 ---